Last updated on April 8th, 2018

 Minnesota State Fair

 No weekend in the Twin Cities would be complete without stopping at the MN State Fair.
 We Minnesotan’s take our fair pretty seriously.
 It is the highest attended fair in the country.
 Anything and everything can be found on a stick, for maximum portability.
 Some highlights of the fair are the Food, Midway, finding the biggest Fruits and Veggies grown, and of course the great entertainment.
 My favorite is checking out what’s at the Leinie Lodge Bandshell Tonight.
 The fair only runs during the last 12 days of summer and always ends on Labor Day.
-For more info on what to do check out: http://daytripper28.com/the-metro/top-5-reasons-to-visit-the-mn-state-fair/
+For more info on what to do check out: Top 5 Reasons To Visit The MN State Fair

 Your weekend in the Twin Cities will be filled with all kinds of fun things.
 Between daytime activities, waterways and nightlife, you will always be moving.
 Some other great things to check out is the Mall of America with their tax free shopping on all clothing and Bent Brewstillery who brews both Craft Beers and Spirits.
 If you need more inspiration, check out some of the other places I’ve visited in the Meto.
 I hope you have a great time in the Twin Cities, I know I have!